 A problem arises, however, when the partner is not able to meet those emotional needs – due to being unaware of them or feeling pressured or suffocated by them.
 In both scenarios, the anxious individual ends up feeling lonely and deprived – on an emotional level.

-Anxious attachers are prone to exhibiting more emotional loneliness when in relationships.
+Anxious attachers in a relationship are prone to exhibiting more emotional loneliness.
 In addition, they tend to feel a greater sense of emptiness and emotional loneliness when a relationship ends.
 This, once again, can be attributed to anxious people’s tendency to become emotionally dependent on their partners.

 Loneliness is a completely normal and inevitable part of life – as everyone likely experiences it at some point.
 Nevertheless, it could potentially reach a pathological level and begin to affect our mental and physical health more seriously.

 The most prominent and consistent finding in research on the link between loneliness and mental health is how isolation impacts self-esteem.
 That is, people who experience loneliness will also commonly experience low self-esteem.

 Lonely individuals feel that they are inferior to others, or unworthy of others’ love and attention.

 This is especially the case for anxious attachers because they are already prone to having negative views of themselves.
 Social and emotional loneliness can amplify those negative views.